Introductory awareness of equality and inclusion in health, social care and children’s and young people’s settings

 Common errors to avoid in your coursework

-• Misconception: 'Equality means treating everyone the same.'
-Correction: Equality is about ensuring fair access and outcomes, which may require different treatment to meet diverse needs.
+- Misconception: 'Equality means treating everyone the same.'
+Correction: Equality is about ensuring everyone has the same opportunities, which may require different support to meet individual needs.

 Frequently Asked Questions